 Roles and Responsibilities of Project Manager

-Roles and Responsibilities of Project Manager are seen in designing, developing and delivering the goals set out in the Project.
-We have been hearing about the project right from our school days, like math project, geography project, science project, etc.
+Roles and Responsibilities of Project Manager are seen in designing, developing, and delivering the goals set out in the Project.
+We have been hearing about the project from school days, like math, geography, science, etc.

-A project can be defined as any task which needs to be completed, be it a NASA project, or a Maths project.
+A project can be defined as any task which needs to be completed, be it a NASA project or a Maths project.
 Thus, the project means the accomplishment of a defined goal.
-Also, these projects require Project Managers and Project management team.
+Also, these projects require Project Managers and a Project management team.

 Who is a Project Manager?

-For leading a project, the sole responsible person, who is the spread head of a project is what known as a Project Manager.
+The sole responsible person, the spread head of a project, is known as a Project Manager for leading a project.
 From Project Initiation to Project Delivery, he/ she manages all the aspects of the project and makes sure that the project is completed within the assigned time and gets delivered to the client.

-Project Manager is the one who ultimately gets all the praises for the success of the project or also discredited for the failure of the project.
-He is solely responsible for the fate of a project.
+The project manager is the one who ultimately gets all the praise for the success of the project or is also discredited for the failure of the project.
+Thus, he is solely responsible for the fate of a project.

 What is a Project Team?

-A group of individual teamed together is known as a Project Team.
+A group of individuals teamed together is known as a Project Team.
 Their objective is to complete the project within the designated time period systematically.
-As there are so many aspects of a project, a project team and a manager on a whole is required to make the project a successful one.
+As there are so many aspects of a project, a project team and a manager, on the whole, are required to make the project a successful one.

 Duties of a Project Manager

-Duties of a project manager vary from company to company.
+The duties of a project manager vary from company to company.
 Also, it can be changed as per the requirement of a Project.
-There are some core responsibilities which are common in all organization.
+There are some core responsibilities that are common in all organizations.
 Here we will discuss the same:

 Planning consists of each of the following questions: